AdamEzzat1/ETL-1/README.md

-# ETL projects include: Data Wrangling, Beautiful Soap, and Talend.
+# ETL projects
+This include set of projects: Data Wrangling, Beautiful Soap, and Talend.